 What is a chemical peel?

-It’s a chemical solution that’s is applied to your skin, that removes cells from the surface of your skin to correct imperfections.
+It’s a chemical solution applied to your skin that penetrates the uppermost layers, removing cells from the skin’s surface to correct imperfections.

 Those with sensitive, reactive skin are advised to steer clear of most peels, other than using light enzymes, which you can read about here.